 Playing detective to pick up on signals that someone may or may not be interested in you may only lead so far.
 At some point, you may choose to take action if you want to find out for sure.
 While it can feel scary, you may tell the guy you like how you feel and ask if the interest is mutual.

 Having your affection reciprocated can be an exciting experience.
-However, if he says he's not interested, you can still be proud of yourself for communicating how you felt and taking a risk.
+However, if the guy shows you he's not interested, you can still be proud of yourself for communicating how you felt and taking a risk.
 You might choose to see it as a learning experience that equips you with new skills for next time.

 If telling someone you like how you feel makes you nervous, you're not alone.
-It can be common to feel shy or awkward when you open up to someone else.
+It can be common to feel shy or awkward when you open up to someone else, or a bit jealous if they pursue someone else.
 However, suppose it escalates to social anxiety, where you experience debilitating fear and physical symptoms when interacting with someone socially, is different than feeling uncomfortable.
 In that case, you may seek a mental health professional who can guide you through anxiety and help you create meaningful relationships.
+A professional may also be able to help you identify whether a signal is a red flag, and help you discern whether pursuing a specific relationship would be positive.

 Speaking To A Counselor

 Even if you don't experience clinical social anxiety but feel you could benefit from speaking with a therapist, there are often plenty of options for connecting with one.
-A therapist can help you improve your communication skills, build self-confidence, and identify healthy and unhealthy relationship patterns.
+It can be difficult to deal with your emotions alone behind closed doors, and opening up to a therapist can help you improve your communication skills, build self-confidence, and identify healthy and unhealthy relationship patterns.

 Online counseling can be a comfortable way to meet with a counselor.
 This therapy method often allows you to choose between a phone or video call or messaging your therapist.